Falmouth-Games-Academy/comp140-gam160-game/README.md

 * Is it fun?
 * How could I make a device that can hold the car in place whilst allowing it to tilt and push down?

-## Proposal 4: Hand puppet The Game
+## Proposal 4: Hand Puppet The Game
 ### Concept
 You play as a hand puppet with a laser-beam spewing mouth in a 2D side-scrolling platform game.
 Maybe a music element.
 I like music elements.